 From Kallirachi, I came back to the coastal road, which became more and more rugged and picturesque.
 I often eyed beaches hidden in small, sometimes inaccessible bays.
 Next, I stopped in Skala Marion, organized around a squared bay with pristine water and colorful tavernas.
 Drained by the heat, I continued toward Pefkari and went to a large campground, which had its own beach and restaurant.
 When I said at the front desk that I planned to sleep in the car, they charged me the price of a campervan.

 The third day on Thassos Island

 When the heat was at its peak, I left Limenaria and stopped at Moni Karakallou Monastery on my way toward the mountains.
-The cells were painted in white and a vine shadowed the main walkway to the church.
+The monks’ rooms were painted in white and a vine shadowed the main walkway to the church.
 A cat ate Eucharistic bread in the church where a stream rippled under an orthodox icon.

 The fourth day on Thassos Island

 Short Description: I left Pefkari and drove along the rugged coastline of Thassos.
 I stopped at Moni Archangelou, and then at the archaeological site in the small bay of Aliki.
 From there, I continued along the coastline passing through Loutra and Kinyra.
 I went up to Potamia and Panagia and then stopped at the Golden Beach camping site in Chryssi Ammoudia.

 In the morning, I left the Pefkari campground and went to the Moni Archangelou Monastery.
 The place was very touristic though, and I could hardly find a parking spot.
 A woman checked to make sure I respected the dressing code of the monastery, and she better re-wrapped the shawl around my waist.
 The monastery was full of visitors (including many Romanians) and pink oleanders.
 The monastery’s shop was pricey but the panoramic view of the bay with bright blue water was tempting and comforting.